junior033/reading-notes/README.md

 ## Reading-notes
 <sub>Reading Notes Journal</sub>

 My name is Marlon Angulo.
 I live in Miami and i'm studying CS in FIU.
-This is where I will keep my notes while I document my studies from my CodeFellows classes.
+This is where I will document my studies from my CodeFellows classes.
 I'm excited to create some projects, develop my portfolio, and continue my journey as a web developer.

 **Growth mindset is having a open minded and optimistic perspective to challenges.**